 Bootstrapping defined

-Before we go into the details of how to bootstrap your SaaS startup, it’s worth taking a quick look at what, exactly, the term means.
+Before we go into the details of how to bootstrap your SaaS startup, it’s worth taking a quick look at what, exactly, it means.

 Bootstrapping refers to the process of building a business from scratch without external capital investment.
 This process usually means using your savings, money from friends or family, or what you’ve earned from your first sales to establish and grow your venture.